samienr/zola-website/content/blog/soundhax/index.md

 # Start with some text for the song title: "3 nedwill 2016"
 title = "<\x003\x00 \x00n\x00e\x00d\x00w\x00i\x00l\x00l\x00"
 # Add a bunch of zeros to make the title 772 bytes long
-title += " \x00"*((772-len(title)) / 2) # Way bigger than 256 bytes!
+title += " \x00"*((772-len(title)) / 2) # Much larger than 256 bytes!
 ```
 This creates a 772 byte string for the title.
 But this alone isn't enough.

-The MP4 file format needs each piece of data to be labeled with its exact size.
-In other words, we also need the file metadata to tell the 3DS how long this title is.
+The MP4 file format needs each piece of data to be labeled with its exact size which means we also need the file metadata to tell the 3DS how long this title is.
 When the rest of this Python script builds the final M4A file, it calculates the length of our oversized title and embeds it as binary data into the file header, like any other MP4 file is structured.

 The file isn't lying about anything, it genuinely contains 772 bytes of title data, properly labeled and all.
 It's just that 772 bytes is *way too many* bytes for a title, and it goes well over the allocated space of 256 bytes.
 This means that the rest of the 516 bytes end up writing over other regions of memory.